scindex/scindex/scindex.md

   - *Description*: The native screens and UI components of mobile operating systems like iOS and Android.
   - *Examples*: SwiftUI, Jetpack Compose

+- **I0199**: Provisional Graphical User Interfaces (GUI) Item
+  - *Description*: A temporary holding category for Graphical User Interfaces (GUI) items that do not fit other defined items.
+Use sparingly and submit a 'Suggestion' issue to have the component formally added to the Scindex.

 ### Section: I02 - Non-Graphical Human Interfaces
 _Interfaces that allow human interaction without a graphical display, such as command-line, voice, or haptic feedback._